top of page

 Just like my system with my car keys, we need a purposeful way to remember God.

-• Pay attention to how we are spending our time and what we are thinking about.
-These are the things that we are focused on.
+• Pay attention to how I am spending my time and what I am thinking about.
+Are these things uplifting and godly?

 • Worship.
 One of the pastors at my church said it is really hard for the enemy to attack you when you are worshipping.
 It is hard to distract you when your focus is on the King of Kings and Lord of Lords.